vladmandic/human/README.md

 Configurtion object is large, but typically you only need to modify few values:

 - `enabled`: Choose which models to use
-- `skipFrames`: Must be set to 0 for static images
 - `modelPath`: Update as needed to reflect your application's relative path